ghik/kubernetes-the-harder-way/docs/04_Bootstrapping_Kubernetes_Security.md

 Let's quickly discuss the basic authentication model of Kubernetes:
 * A human client of a Kubernetes API typically identifies itself as a _user_, optionally belonging to one or more _groups_.
 Users and groups are not managed by Kubernetes in any way, i.e. there is no catalogue of users and groups maintained by the cluster.
-Instead, users and groups are just opaque identifiers, and the API server trusts the selected authentication strategy to determine them.
+Instead, users and groups are treated like opaque identifiers, and the API server trusts the selected authentication strategy to determine them.
 For example, in case of certificates, when the certificate is valid according to preconfigured CA, the Common Name field is assumed to contain the username, while Organization fields are interpreted as group names.
 * A non-human client of a Kubernetes API (e.g. a pod running in the cluster) typically authenticates itself using a [service account](https://kubernetes.io/docs/concepts/security/service-accounts/).
-Unlike users and groups, service accounts are managed by Kubernetes, i.e. they can be created, deleted, etc. When identifying as a service account, an API client does not use a certificate but rather a JWT token, previously generated and provisioned by the cluster to the pod (see [projected volumes](https://kubernetes.io/docs/concepts/storage/projected-volumes/#serviceaccounttoken)).
+Unlike users and groups, service accounts are managed by Kubernetes, i.e. they can be created, deleted, etc. When identifying as a service account, an API client does not use a certificate but a [JWT](https://jwt.io/) token, previously generated and provisioned by the cluster to the pod (see [projected volumes](https://kubernetes.io/docs/concepts/storage/projected-volumes/#serviceaccounttoken)).
-  However, the token itself must also be signed - unsurprisingly - with a certificate, and this certificate must be preconfigured.
+  However, the token itself must be signed - unsurprisingly - with a certificate, and this certificate must be preconfigured.

 ### Listing all the necessary certificates